gritcoding/minecraft/MINECRAFT_PROGRAMMING.md

 Make sure your walls are high enough to Anarkali can't jump out!

-:bulb: There are faster ways to build structures.
+:bulb: Though it's fun to watch the blocks line up, there are faster ways to build structures.
 Rather than looping and setting a single block at a time, we can set a range of blocks together:

 ```python
 # build a 3x3 cube (using start and end coordinates)
 mc.setBlocks(x-1, y-1, z-1, x+1, y+1, z+1, block.BRICK_BLOCK.id) # where should y start and end?
 ```

-:bulb: You can use the same trick for the bulldozer!
+:bulb: You can use the same trick for the bulldozer program you wrote earlier.
+In fact you should be bulldozing everytime you experiment with your tower contruction!

 But we don't need a solid cube.
 Set AIR blocks to hollow the inside.